mohtasim01/Demo-Repositery/README.md

 # Demo-Repositery
-This is my first GitHub Repositery
+This is my first GitHub Repositery (folder)
 <br>
 I am Mohtasim and Just learning How to use Git and Git Hub and I am the owner of this repositery.